FAQs - Cinema Arts

 No. If you have a short film, animation project, digital arts piece or script that you want to submit, that's great.
 However, we are also interested in looking at anything you've done creatively.
 This could include poetry, a short story, music, photographs, etc. We really want to see something artistic that has come from you.

-Upon receipt, cinema arts portfolios are reviewed by the faculty within the program you have applied to in the department.
+Upon receipt, portfolios are reviewed by the faculty.
 Applicants will be notified of artistic decision and possible artistic achievement award as academic and artistic decisions are made.
 The cinema arts faculty reserve the right to request a phone or in-person interview as necessary.

 How much film, animation and visual effects and/or screenwriting experience/training should a prospective student have prior to attending Point Park?